steven4354/aztec-lido-bridge/README.md

 ```

 change the `signerAddress` in `src/contracts/lido_bridge.test.ts` to one of the wallets in from the console running
 `npx hardhat node`

+change the `signerAddress` in `src/contracts/notional_bridge.test.ts` to one of the wallets in from the console running
+`npx hardhat node`

 ```